Cost of living

 With its stunning coastline, vibrant cities, and warm Mediterranean climate, it’s no surprise that Portugal is a popular destination for expats.
 But how does the cost of living stack up?

-From everyday expenses like groceries and utilities to housing and healthcare, this article will give you a clear overview of what it really costs to live in Portugal.
+From everyday expenses like groceries and utilities to housing and healthcare, this article will give you a clear overview of what it really costs to live in Portugal in 2025.

 Continue reading for the following information: